 Claudia Moseley: MA Environmental Anthropology, Kent University.
 BA (Hons) Fine Art & Textiles, Goldsmiths College.
 Claudia targets the emergence of new perceptions through immersive experience.

-Edward Shuster: PhD by Practice (Farjam Scholarship), Princes School of Traditional Arts.
+Edward Shuster: PhD candidate (Farjam Scholarship), Princes School of Traditional Arts.
 MA Philosophy, Exeter University.
 BA (Hons) Philosophy, SOAS.
-Edward’s process is a fluctuation between creative praxis and philosophical thought, an experimental method that often involves mapping this territory between ideas and (dis)embodiment.
+Edward’s experimental method unites philosophy and praxis to influence correspondences between nature and psyche.

 Their work has attracted patronage from Tim Burton, Helena Bonham Carter & former RIBA Trust Director Charles Knevitt.

 Together they run the multi-disciplinary research and development studio, Invisible Works.

 I. Aerial Arena.
 Wood, steel and ETFE.
 Sound & light saturation within an environment based on a shelf mushroom (in collaboration with Jerry Tate Architects).